 Where do you look for home inspirations?
 (Design magazines, blogs, Pinterest)

-Of course, I have the usual channels: Instagram, variety magazines, blogs, Pinterest, and Houzz).
+Of course, I have the usual channels: Instagram, a variety of magazines, blogs, Pinterest, and Houzz).
 But my favorite design inspirations have come from unexpected places as I go through my daily life — especially when I’m out and about or traveling.
 Sometimes I’ll get inspired by architecture, the colors of a landscape, or something I see in fashion and will apply that to one of my interior or custom design projects.

 Are there architectural styles that influence your work?